atarazana/gramola-operator/part-1-1.md

 ## Prerequisites

 It would be nice to have basic understanding of what an operator is to follow this guide, but it's not a requirement.
-Additionally if you want to run the demo or create your own Operator you also need:
+Additionally, if you want to run the demo or create your own Operator you also need:

 * [Go](https://golang.org/dl) 1.13.5+
 * [Operator SDK](https://sdk.operatorframework.io/build/) v1.0.0+